Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 print(f"10,000 votes/month: ${total:.2f}") # $50.36

-For context: Apollo's developer Christian Selig was quoted $12,000 for 50 million requests by Reddit in 2023 (as widely reported at the time; Reddit has not published a standard commercial annual pricing schedule publicly since).
-At redditapis.com's $0.005/vote rate, 50 million votes would cost $250,000 - vote calls are priced at a higher per-call rate than read calls, which is expected given the write-scope complexity.
+For context: Apollo's developer Christian Selig was quoted $12,000 for 50 million requests by Reddit in 2023 (API pricing changes thread, as widely reported at the time; Reddit has not published a standard commercial annual pricing schedule publicly since).
+At redditapis.com's $0.005/vote rate (pricing), 50 million votes would cost approximately $250,000 - vote calls are priced at a higher per-call rate than read calls, which is expected given the write-scope complexity.
 The comparison point is that redditapis.com has no $12,000/year floor and no annual commitment: you pay for what you call.

 Use /reddit-api-cost-calculator to model your specific volume.